-Dosing Schedule Day of Treatment a Blinatumomab Dose b,c / Route Patients Weighing ≥ 45 kg (fixed dose) Patients Weighing < 45 kg (BSA-based dose) Cycle 1 (Induction) Days 1-28 20 mcg/day IV 15 mcg/m2/day IV Not to exceed 28 mcg/day Days 29-42 14-day treatment free interval Cycle 2-4 (Consolidation) Days 1-28 20 mcg/day IV 15 mcg/m2/day IV Not to exceed 28 mcg/day Days 29-42 14-day treatment free interval PO, orally; BSA, body surface area a a Hospitalization is recommended f initiations, supervision by a health a and first 2 days of the second cycle.
-For a n is recommended.
-Il subsequent cycle starts and rebIntrathecal chemotherapy prophylaxis is recommended before and during blinatumomab therapy to prevent central nervous ALL relapse
+Dosing Schedule Day of Treatment ^a Blinatumomab Dose ^{b.c} / Route Patients Weighing ≥ 45 kg (fixed dose) Patients Weighing < 45 kg (BSA-based dose) Cycle 1 (Induction) Days 1-28 20 mcg/day IV 15 mcg/m2/day IV Not to exceed 28 mcg/day Days 29-42 14-day treatment free interval Cycle 2-4 (Consolidation) Days 1-28 20 mcg/day IV 15 mcg/m2/day IV Not to exceed 28 mcg/day Days 29-42 14-day treatment free interval

+PO, orally; BSA, body surface area

+^aHospitalization is recommended for the first 3 days of the first cycle and first 2 days of the second cycle.
+For all subsequent cycle starts and reinitiations, supervision by a healthcare professional or hospitalization is recommended.

+^bIntrathecal chemotherapy prophylaxis is recommended before and during blinatumomab therapy to prevent central nervous ALL relapse

-All patients are to receive pre-medications as described below.
+- ^cAll patients are to receive pre-medications as described below.
 Pre-medications should be completed 1 hour prior to the first dose in each cycle.
-Adult patients: premedicate with prednisone 100 mg IV (or equivalent such as dexamethasone 16 mg) prior to the first dose in

-- each cycle - Pediatric patients: premedicate with 5 mg/m dexamethasone IV/PO (to a maximum for 20 mg) prior to the first dose in the first cycle and when restarting an infusion after a ≥ 4 hour interruption in the first cycle
+Adult patients: premedicate with prednisone 100 mg IV (or equivalent such as dexamethasone 16 mg) prior to the first dose in - each cycle - Pediatric patients: premedicate with 5 mg/m2 dexamethasone IV/PO (to a maximum for 20 mg) prior to the first dose in the first cycle and when restarting an infusion after $a \ge 4$ hour interruption in the first cycle